-Ever wonder why sometimes a products appears to be very unprofitable or why some products seems to generate all of the sales?
+Ever wonder why sometimes a products appears to be unprofitable or why some products seems to generate all of the sales?

 What is Same SKU vs Other SKU attribution?

-Amazon attributes sales and spend to the first sku that is clicked on, rather than the item that was purchased.
+Amazon attributes ad sales and ad spend to the first sku that is clicked on, rather than the item that was purchased.
 Sales are reflected on the first SKU, but the orders are for a different product.

-In Flywheel, you may sometimes notice total sales are lower than ad sales for a particular product, this is an example of Amazon is attributing the sales to the product whose ad was the first to be clicked on, but the orders were for a different product.
+In Flywheel, you may sometimes notice total sales are lower than ad sales for a particular product, this is an example of Amazon's attribution model.

 Before adjusting your advertising strategy review the 'Advertised Product Report' in Amazon.
 Pausing these products could result in a decline in sales.

-What is the Advertised Product Report?
+What is the 'Advertised Product Report'?